sbracegirdle/sbracegirdle.github.io/src/posts/2024-02-22-react-anti-patterns.md

 ## Conclusion

 Simplicity is a virtue in software development, and unnecessary complexity is going to be a impediment.
-In this post we've had a look at anti-patterns that can be a cause of this in my experience.
+In this post we've had a look at React anti-patterns that can be painful in my experience.

-We explored the pitfalls of overusing `useEffect`, we discussed the unnecessary state usage, and encouraged developers to calculate derived data in the render body or use separate functions for mapping logic.
+We explored the pitfalls of overusing `useEffect`, we discussed the unnecessary state usage, and encouraged developers to calculate derived data in the render body or use separate pure functions.

-By avoiding these anti-patterns, I hope it puts you on the path of simpler, more readable, and more maintable React code.
+By avoiding these anti-patterns, I hope it puts you on the path of simpler, more readable, and more maintainable React code.

 I'd be keen to hear from you if you have any thoughts on patterns that help or cause harm in your experience.